A single winning ticket for the $2.04 billion Powerball jackpot was sold in California

 The jackpot was a record $1.9 billion but grew to $2.04 billion by the time of the drawing, the association said in a statement, "making it the world's largest lottery prize" -- just as its organizers intended when they changed the odds in 2015.

+Chahayed, who came to the US from Syria in 1980 with his wife and two children, told reporters he arrived at the gas station Tuesday morning to find California lottery officials waiting for him.

+"They said, 'Congratulations, your station sent a winner,'" he said, adding he hoped the winner lived in the neighborhood.
+The grandfather of 11 also said he was happy the lottery benefited California schools.

-The announcement Tuesday came after officials delayed the drawing Monday night, due to what the Multi-State Lottery Association called a "technical issue."
+The announcement of a winner Tuesday came after officials delayed the drawing Monday night, due to what the Multi-State Lottery Association called a "technical issue."

 The association initially said overnight the delay was caused when one participating lottery needed more time to process its sales and play data, echoing an earlier statement by the California Lottery, which said one lottery needed additional time to complete the necessary security protocols.